- Course content

 This degrees taught to the same level as Cass finance programmes.
 Compared to the MSc Real Estate, modules in this degree provide more on other asset classes, econometric modelling and coverage of the financial markets based on real estate such as REITs, CMBS.

 If you are not sure which of our degrees you are qualified for or is best for you, you can put both on your application form and we will suggest which is more suitable.
-Even then the decision is not final: you can switch between the two degrees in the first couple of weeks of the year after you have seen how they run.

 To read more about the MSc Real Estate Investment, continue on this page.